Soft-CAM: Making black box models self-explainable for medical image analysis: Datasets

-Each dataset was split into training ($75\%$), validation ($10\%$), and test ($15\%$) sets, except for the Retinal OCT dataset, which followed an $80\%\text{-}20\%$ training-validation split, due to its predefined test set ( $250$ images per class).
-All training splits used in our experiments are provided in CSV format and publicly available via the project’s GitHub\footnote{Code and CSV files are available at \url{https://anonymous.4open.science/r/SoftCAM-E1A3/}} repository.
+Each dataset was split into training ($75\%$), validation ($10\%$), and test ($15\%$) sets, except for the Retinal OCT dataset, which followed an $80\%\text{-}20\%$ training-validation split, due to its predefined test set ($250$ images per class).
+All training splits used in our experiments are provided in CSV format and publicly available via the project’s GitHub repository\footref{github}.